Skip to main content

 macOS supports MIDI over network:

-2. Click Reload devices if your controller is not listed
+2. In the Devices pane, click Reload devices if your controller is not listed.

 Using MIDI Apply